Resources · Meeting Types

 What closed meetings are

-A closed A.A. meeting is a meeting attended only by people who have a desire to stop drinking.
+A closed A.A. meeting is one attended only by A.A. members or by people who have a desire to stop drinking.
 It's the more private of the two basic A.A. formats.
 The conversation can be more direct and more personal because everyone in the room shares the problem.

 The opposite is the open meeting, which welcomes anyone interested in learning about A.A.
-Closed meetings are not secret; they are simply restricted to the people the program is designed for.
+Closed meetings are not secret; the restriction exists to protect the candour of the room.

 Who can attend

-Anyone who has a desire to stop drinking.
-That is the entire qualification, and it is one the attendee answers for themselves.
+The qualification is A.A. membership, or a desire to stop drinking, and it is one the attendee answers for themselves.
 No paperwork, no proof, no diagnosis.

 Family members, friends, and professionals who want to learn about A.A. should attend an open meeting instead.
-Closed meetings are not the right room for observers, and the line is protected because the depth of the room depends on it.
+Closed meetings are not the right room for observers; the line exists because the candour of the room depends on it.

 Why some meetings are closed